antvis/G6/packages/site/docs/apis/layout/ForceAtlas2LayoutOptions.en.md

 **Default**: `{ type: 'grid' }`

-**Required**: false

-**Description**: The initial layout for the force-directed layout.
+The initial layout for the force-directed layout.
 It will be applied before the force calculation.
 Since the result of the force-directed layout heavily depends on the initial positions of the nodes, configuring `presetLayout` can provide a good initialization for the force-directed layout, allowing the force algorithm to converge faster and achieve better results.
 By default, the initialization of the force-directed layout is the result of the grid layout.

 ## center